 As a researcher in these national parks, your data is extremely valuable to us!
 We are charged by Congress to inform our management decisions with the best scientific data available.
 Your datasets may come in one of a wide variety of formats, but often with minor modifications your data can easily interface with existing NPS databases.
-For work in the Smokies, please contact the Research Coordinator, as early as possible in your study to discuss mutual access to datasets and compatibility.
-Some guidance can be found in the attached document.
-More datasets are added regularly.
-The following datasets are already available for public access more datasets are added regularly:
+For work in the Smokies, please contact the Data Manager, as early as possible in your study to discuss mutual access to datasets and compatibility.
+Publicly available data is posted on the NPS IRMA Portal.

 Great Smoky Mountains National Park

 —All publicly available GIS datasets are posted online at the NPS IRMA Portal

 .
 More are added every month.
 For example, data on landslides and other disturbances

 was recently posted.
 You can access the Smokies data by selecting “Great Smoky Mountains National Park” from the NPS Unit dropdown.
 The same can be done for other NPS sites.
 GIS themes currently or eventually available include vegetation cover, bedrock geology, disturbance history, fire history, atmospheric deposition models, and topographic indices.
 The data for the Natural Resources Conservation Service NRCS soils map